harshvardhaniimi/personal-website/content/blogs/2022-03-10-let-s-say-you-re-copying-a-folder-to-a-folder/index.md

 ![](images/Screen%20Shot%202022-03-10%20at%203.41.01%20PM.png)

 > These datasets have random values and aren't real.
-But they give you a taste of what we were provided by the company.
+But they give you a taste of what the company provided us.

-Deciding on the metrics is way more complicated than I initially thought.
+### Deciding on the metrics is way more complicated than I initially thought.
 Consider you want to estimate how many orders shipped from a location were shipped in a complete pallet.
 Where do you start?
 Well, each item was in a carton which was in a pallet.

 We want to estimate the *proportion of orders* from a *location* in *full pallets*.
 There are at least two methods to find it.

-First, I find the number of *full* pallets for every row since each row (in Sales sheet) is an order-item combination.
+First, I find the number of *full* pallets for every row since each row (in the Sales sheet) is an order-item combination.
 Group all the entries by an order number; then, you can find what proportion of cases were sent in full pallets.
-But that is for every order and we wanted to get metrics by location.
+But that is for every order, and we wanted to get metrics by location.
 So, you can aggregate the results again by (City, State) and calculate the average proportion of total pallet cases.

 Or, the other method is to group by (City, State) without first grouping by order number.
-This would disregard which items were part of which order, or that some orders were larger than others.
+This would disregard which items were part of which order --- breaking 1-to-1 matches.
+Some orders would be higher volume than others.
 There's no reason they should be the same unless all items were the same.

 This situation of defining the right metric turns up in so many different ways.
 How we aggregate things together matters because the end product depends not only on raw materials but the method as well.
 Simple things aren't as intuitive as one might think.
 Ultimately, we have to use the metric that the company likes to use.